K34QB-D

-K34QB-D, virtual channel 45 (UHF digital channel 34), branded on-air as TV8, is a low-powered television station licensed to Vail, Colorado, United States.
-Founded on September 17, 1992, the station is owned by Deerfield Media.
-The station can be seen throughout the Vail area on cable channel 8.
-TV8 Summit covering Breckenridge Resort, Keystone Resort, and the greater Summit County.
+K34QB-D (channel 45), branded TV8, was a low-power independent television station in Vail, Colorado, United States.
+Founded on September 17, 1992, the station was owned by Deerfield Media, a partner company of Sinclair Broadcast Group.
+The station could be seen throughout the Vail area on cable channel 92.

 Operations of TV8 were shuttered on July 17, 2020, due to the impact on tourism caused by the COVID-19 pandemic.
 The transmitter had been silent since 2019 due to transmitter failure ahead of the move of the station from channel 45 to channel 34 due to the repack.
-The station was quietly acquired from Vail Resorts by Deerfield Media at some point.
+The station was quietly acquired from Vail Resorts by Deerfield Media on May 27, 2021, with operations resuming shortly after that.
+Deerfield Media announced it would not renew its lease agreement on TV8 Vail's studios and would take the station dark on March 28, 2025, with its license returned to the Federal Communications Commission.